Killer7: Possible sequel

 Since its inception, fans have been anticipating a Killer7 sequel.
 Suda made it clear that it will "probably never happen" as Capcom holds the rights to the IP.
 In a 2010 interview, he exclaimed that Killer7 is "part of his soul" and is certainly interested in making a sequel.

 In 2012, Suda revealed a new game titled Killer Is Dead; word quickly spread that it was a follow-up to Killer7 since the game shares similar concept with an assassin protagonist, complex plot and cel-shaded graphics.
-Suda later clarified that Killer Is Dead is an original game and has no relation to Killer7.
+Suda51 later clarified that Killer Is Dead is an original game and has no relation to Killer7.

 During a panel at 2016's PAX East, Suda expressed his interest to remaster Killer7 and has begun talks with the game's publisher, Capcom.
 On March 17, 2018, during HOPPER'S Vol. 5 an event celebrating Grasshopper Manufacture's 20th anniversary, Suda verbally announced to attendees that there are plans to remaster both Killer7 and Flower, Sun, and Rain.
 However no platform or release date was mentioned.
 Suda later posted on his Twitter account stating that the Killer7 remaster will be out within 10 years.
 At the 2018 MomoCon, Suda announced a remastered version of Killer7 for Windows which was released on November 15, 2018.

+In October 2024, when speaking about the then-recently released Shadows of the Damned: Hella Remastered, Mikami said he would rather remake Killer7 than remastering Shadows of the Damned.
+However, he was sceptical about it, believing that if the remake were to replicate the visuals from the original, it may not appeal to modern audiences who want realistic graphics, which is not what Killer7 is about.